 You can choose to have Vault 3 save passwords in memory, to avoid having to enter the password every time you open a password-protected document.
 To enable password caching, click the Menu button, and then click "Settings", and check the "Cache Passwords" checkbox.
 Cached passwords are stored in Vault 3's memory (RAM), not on persistent storage.
 When Vault 3 is run after being shut down by the system, passwords will have to be re-entered.

 Go to the "File" tab.
 Long-click a file and click "Remove", "Rename", or "Copy".

 Vault 3 is available for desktop computers.
 Click Vault 3 Desktop Versions to download a desktop version of Vault 3.
 The desktop versions of Vault can manipulate the same documents as the Android version, provided the desktop version is at least 0.39.

-Synchronizing your Vault 3 documents to the cloud can be very convenient, especially if you run Vault 3 on desktop computers.
-To synchronize Vault 3 files to the cloud:
+Synchronizing your Vault 3 documents to the cloud can be very convenient, especially if you run Vault 3 on desktop computers and/or multiple Android devices.
+There are various ways to synchronize Vault 3 files to the cloud:

 The method that I use is the following: